-Secondly, it appears that the phenomenon of fossilization has not only reached a detailed scientific explanation, but it has also been given myriads of interpretations, each pointing to its dynamic character.
+Secondly. it appears that the phenomenon of fossilization has not only reached a detailed scientific explanation, but it has also been given myriads of interpretations, each pointing to its dynamic character.
 The fact that the level of fossilization differs from one language dimension to another pinpoints idiosyncracy and selectivity the very process is marked by.
 Both dynamism and nomadism of fossilised language features have influenced the choice and implementation of methodology in the current research, it being an asynchronic longitudinal approach.

 A variety of definitions provided has revealed a wide linguistic scope of fossilization, affecting both spoken and written mode of language.
 When it comes to the former, language accuracy and fluency are violated.
 In the latter case, however, inaccuracies and instances of text incoherence as such are observed.
-Approaches to the process in focus have also allowed the author of the work to approve of a distinction between erroneous and non-erroneous fossilization, manifested, in broader terms, via language errors and correct language forms respectively.
-Errors are most frequently occurring at grammatical, lexical, morphological, phonological, spelling and punctuation levels, whereas non-erroneous fossilization is coterminous with an excessive use of pre-fabricated patterns and routinised expressions.
+Approaches to the process in focus have also allowed the author of the work to approve of a distinction between erroneous and non-erroneous fossilization, and concentrate more on the language errors than the correct language forms when researching the phenomenon in question.
+Hence, the main area of concern touches upon the incorrect language features most frequently occurring at grammatical, lexical, morphological, phonological, spelling and punctuation levels.